SteinerAbayie/GA12-Opyn-Badger/README.md

 ### Running the code:

-To run the code you will need a .env with an ETHERSCAN_TOKEN,WEB3_INFURA_PROJECT_ID, and PRIVATE_KEY defined.
+To run the Openvault.py you will need a .env with an ETHERSCAN_TOKEN,WEB3_INFURA_PROJECT_ID, and PRIVATE_KEY defined.
 All addresses will need to be for kovan.

 Make sure you change KovanWallet_addr in Openvault.py

+Nothing needs to be changed to run gitproj.py, that script is intended to show how a swap on curve.fi could be done. wBTC -> sUSD.

 ### Things to be added: